 More on Crypto-ML Short Selling Indicators: Crypto-ML Short Selling Signals.

-Market Index for Long-Term Investing
+Fear and Greed Index for Long-Term Investing

 For long-term investors, you are interested in accumulating an asset during down times.
 Long-term investors would look to buy during panics and sell during mania.